Let $\mathbb F$ denote a field and let $\mathbb F_p$ denote a prime field with $p$ elements.

 -

-The PLONK paper, e.g., assumes that $g(\omega^j,\alpha,\beta)\neq 0$ for the randomly chosen $\alpha,\beta\in\mathbb F_p$.
+Again, we emphasize the condition that $g(\omega^j,\beta,\gamma)\neq 0$.
+In particular, the PLONK paper, assumes that $g(\omega^j,\beta,\gamma)\neq 0$ for randomly chosen elements $\beta,\gamma\in\mathbb F_p$.
 With high probability this will be the case.
 If not, the protocol is aborted, which introduces a negligible completeness error.
-I.e., PLONK is statistically complete. ↩︎
+In other words, PLONK is not perfectly complete, but (only) statistically complete. ↩︎